DataDog/documentation/content/en/tests/search/_index.md

 <!-- vale Datadog.pronouns = NO -->
 To filter the list down to only repositories that you have committed to, toggle **My Repositories** and enter the email address associated with your GitHub account.
 You can enter multiple email addresses.
 You can edit this address later by clicking **Edit Authors**.
 <!-- vale Datadog.pronouns = YES -->

-### Repository page

 <!-- WIP marker -->

-Clicking into a specific repository from the repository page gives you granular insight into the tests for that repo.
+Clicking into a repository from the repository page gives you granular insight into the tests for that repo.
 You can:
 - See which tests have become slower over time and identify the commit that introduced the regression.
 - See what tests are failing and why.
 - See your last commit's test results.